icwells/compOncDB/README.md

 	backup			Backs up database to local machine.
 	new			Initializes new tables in new database. parse			Parse and organize records for upload to the comparative oncology database.
+	verify			Compares parse output with NLP model predictions.
+Provide parse records output and new output file with -i and -o.
 	upload			Upload data to the database.
 	update			Update or delete existing records from the database.
 	extract			Extract data from the database.
 	search			Search database for matches to queries. cancerrates		Calculate neoplasia prevalence for species.
+	newuser			Adds new user to database.
+Must performed on the server using root password.

 ### Commands